vivo-community/vivo-scholar-ui/README.md

-# Scholars React
+# Scholars WebComponent UI
-A possible front-end to the [Scholars Discovery](https://github.com/vivo-community/scholars-discovery) GraphQL endpoint.
+A front-end to the [Scholars Discovery](https://github.com/vivo-community/scholars-discovery) GraphQL endpoint.

+**NOTE** This project does nothing without a running instance of `scholars-discovery`.
+To get that running see [Getting Started](#getting-started)

 ## Technology
 * [Go Buffalo](http://gobuffalo.io) - for server side rendering, and asset pipeline
+* [Web Components](https://www.webcomponents.org/specs/) - for UI components as well as search
 * [LitElement](https://lit-element.polymer-project.org/) - for generating web components
-* [React](https://reactjs.org/) - for client side search code - *to be replaced with web components, this project will be renamed at that time*

 ## Development Dependencies